gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 The Association initiator and responder will independently enter VALIDATION state when the keys are locally installed.
-During VALIDATION state both initiator and responder shall handle plain chunks as well as DTLS chunks.
+During VALIDATION state both initiator and responder SHALL handle plain chunks as well as DTLS chunks.

 In case of T-valid timeout, the endpoint will generate an ABORT chunk.